UltraOS/UltraProtocol/README.md

 - `header` - standard attribute header
 - `name` - null-terminated ASCII name of the module, as specified in the configuration file or `"__KERNEL__"` for the autogenerated kernel binary module (if enabled)
-- `physical_address` - address of the first byte of the loaded module, page aligned
+- `address` - address of the loaded module, page aligned
 - `size` - size of the module as specified in `module/size`, the actual size in RAM is this value rounded up to page size

 ---